ConEmu/ConEmu.github.io/en/InsideParent.md

 ---
-title: "ConEmu | Inside Parent"
+title: "ConEmu | Inside Parent (Embedding)"

-description: "Feature ‘ConEmu Inside’ allows to run it inside any other window, for example inside Windows' Explorer's details pane.
+description: "Feature ‘ConEmu Inside’ or ‘Embedding’ allows to run it inside any other window, for example inside Windows' Explorer's details pane.
 Like ‘ConEmu Here’."

 breadcrumbs:
  - url: TableOfContents.html#features